Powderpuff (sports): Eastern State Teachers College

 Leota Van Ornum, Eastern's physical education teacher, served as coach for both teams.
-There was a high school on Eastern’s campus where students training to be teachers did their practice teaching.
-Robert Ormseth, who coached that school's football team, served as her assistant.
+Robert Ormseth, a coach at a local high school, served as her assistant.
 "A fairly large group of spectators showed great interest and enthusiasm during the game," according to The Eastern, the campus newspaper.
-Friends and family were surely well represented because the 23 players constituted almost half of Eastern’s enrollment of 53 that term.
+The 23 players constituted almost half of Eastern’s enrollment of 53 that term.
 Robert Nelles and Paul Tommeraasen, two of the three male students, were pressed into service as game officials.

 “We tried to be real, with huddles and all that," said Lowry.
 "There was a lot of clowning around.
 A few of us fell down, just to make it look good, but it wasn’t really rough or anything."
-First time gridders proved more adept at defense than offense, with each team being held scoreless until the game's final minute.
-Doris Treloar of the Gold team finally broke through and scored a touchdown.
+First time players proved more adept at defense than offense, with each team being held scoreless until the game's final minute, when Doris Treloar of the Gold team scored a touchdown.
 This was immediately answered by Nancy Baughman of the Blue.
 Professor A.E.
 Swan, the librarian serving as the referee, considered that an opportune moment to end the contest on an amiable note.
 In its story about the game, the Madison Daily Leader dubbed the two teams "The Powderpuff and Rouge Elevens".
 The name was suggested because the women chose to poke fun at themselves by staying on the field at halftime and putting on fresh makeup before the amused spectators.

+Samaha Bowl

 The first powderpuff football game of the modern era was held in 1972, in Wallingford, Connecticut.
 Judy Samaha, a physical education teacher and coach for Mark T. Sheehan High School, began the sport to incorporate more girls into athletic activities.
-She contacted Lyman Hall High School, Sheehan's rival, to set up a small, but fierce game between the schools.
+She contacted Lyman Hall High School, Sheehan's rival, to set up a game between the schools.

 Since then, powderpuff football has spread over the nation, from neighboring towns in Connecticut to schools in California, Texas, and Florida.
 The annual Samaha Bowl game still takes place the Wednesday before Thanksgiving and is the longest running powderpuff game in the country.

 The tradition was adopted in Massachusetts at schools such as Pope John XXIII High School where underclass girls faced upperclass girls.
 The tradition still lives with schools like Mystic Valley Regional Charter School playing once a year, the day before Thanksgiving Day, or St. David's School in Raleigh, North Carolina, which attracts a stadium full of spectators for a high-energy game under the lights.